-I was seventeen and in the midst of my grade twelve year when the knowledge that I was some kind of feminist came to me with a hazy certainty.
+I was seventeen and in the midst of my grade twelve year when it happened.

 My parents had recently chosen to migrate west; from Ontario to BC.
 And since I make friends like I do most big things-very slowly and gradually- it was a lonely time.

-And so it was on that fateful day that I looked up from my mediocre book to see a boy whom I knew better than most of the others call his girlfriend a “B-I-T-C-H.” He said it in a casual way… in the way you say a word like that just for the comedy or irony of the thing.
+And so it was on that fateful day that I looked up from a mediocre book to witness a boy, whom I knew better than most of the others, call his girlfriend a “B-I-T-C-H.” He said it in a casual way… in the way you say a word like that just for the comedy or irony of the thing.
 But for an instant, I saw in the girl’s eyes that the word had stung.

 I hated to see her hurt and his cocky ambivalence.
 Surely he would know better in the future if only someone would take the time to explain things to him.